microsoft/fluentui/specs/Menu.md

 A `Menu` can be partitioned into sections using visible dividers in its list of options.
 Each section can contain a heading title that announces or briefly describes the options in the particular section

-### Secondary text
+### Secondary label

-An option of a `Menu` component should be able to declare additional secondary text that can provide additional context describing the option or its usage.
+An option of a `Menu` component should be able to declare additional secondary label that can provide additional context describing the option or its usage.

-For example a secondary text can be a label that shows a keyboard shortcut that will perform an equivalent action of the option of the `Menu` component.
+For example a secondary label can be a label that shows a keyboard shortcut that will perform an equivalent action of the option of the `Menu` component.

 ### Split option with nesting